ezrafayet/yarsp/README.md

 Yet Another React.js Starter-Pack - ready soon 💎🛡

+React 16
+React-dom 16
+React-router-dom 5

 ## What is this project about ?

-This is my own starterpack to deploy easy-to-maintain-and-easy-to-grow websites quickly
+This is my own launcher-pack to deploy easy-to-maintain-and-easy-to-grow websites quickly

 ## Choices

 * The project uses **route.ts** to generate routes and access control.
-* Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control it on each request.
 * The project is using **Typescript** - "prop-type" library is not needed
-* The project is using **useContext and useReduce** to manage application-level state - Redux is not needed (another repo will implement it)
+* The project is using **useContext and useReduce** to manage application-level state - Redux is not needed in this project (another repo will implement it)
 * The project is using JavaScript **fetch** for API calls.
 An abstract layer is used to normalize access.
 If you add a library (say Axios, unfetch or react-refetch) you should only need it in the abstraction file.
 * The project is using **Sass** - it will probably be replaced / completed by css-in-js
 * The project is using **Create-React-App scripts** - it will be removed in later versions
 * The project is using **functions** to describe React's components - no classes are involved in .tsx

+* NB: Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control it on each request.

 ## Guide